DraconMarius/love-is-blur/README.md

 ## Description

 Our dating app is all about prioritizing values over looks.
 Instead of basing decisions on appearances, our app encourages users to get to know each other on a deeper level.
-This is made possible by not allowing users to see each other's photos.
+This is made possible by not allowing users to see each other's photos until they match and send messages for a bit.
+Pictures start blurred and gradually unblur, hence our name Love is Blur.
 Our app is built using React, GraphQL, Apollo, material-UI, Bulma and Mongoose among others.
 These technologies allow us to create a unique and user-friendly experience.
 Whether you're looking for a long-term relationship or just looking to meet new people, give our app a try and see the difference for yourself!

 [Click here for a link to the deployed app!](https://love-is-blur.herokuapp.com/)